 Moon Landing Module

 The lunar landing vehicles will take cargo and humans from the Lunar Gateway to the Moon's surface.
-NASA is currently working alongside commercial companies to develop both a human landing system (known as HLS) and a series of other vehicles for robotics and cargo.
+NASA is working alongside commercial companies to develop both a human landing system (known as HLS) and a series of other vehicles for robotics and cargo.

 Where Apollo's Lunar Module was designed to be used for one return journey to the Moon's surface, the landing systems for the Artemis missions are set to be used for multiple missions.